The Division of Administration provides vital support services for the department's facilities and central office staff.

 The Bureau of Finance includes the following sections: Accounts Payable, Accounting Operations, Contracts & Purchasing, Contracts & Grants, Budgets, and Compensation Services.
 Finance coordinates and provides centralized accounting, financial reporting, budgeting, purchasing, vendor payments, and contract and grant financial management.

 The Bureau of Human Resources Management provides centralized personnel services, including coordinating the implementation of the recruitment plan, personnel policies and procedures, wage and class studies and much more.
 HR assesses personnel needs and actively recruits the most qualified and professional workforce available in order to provide quality care to consumers.
-To encourage staff development, HR coordinates, offers and supports a wide range of continuing education and organized training programs including compliance training for community programs and prospective community providers.
+To encourage staff development, HR coordinates, offers, and supports a wide range of continuing education and organized training programs including compliance training for community programs and prospective community providers.

 ADMH is an Equal Opportunity Employer.
 Applications will be accepted and appointments made on an equal opportunity basis without regard to gender, race, age, religion, disability, or color.

-The Bureau of Information Technology Services provides technical support for ADMH information systems, including consumer information systems for the state hospitals and community programs for mental health, substance abuse and intellectual disabilities.
-It also manages all IT equipment including mobile devices, computers and printers; computer software; voice communication systems and video surveillance.
-Its focus is to ensure access to timely data that can be used in decision-making, and bringing the best and most cost-effective technological solutions to all areas of ADMH.
+The Bureau of Information Technology Services provides technical support for ADMH information systems, including consumer information systems for the state hospitals and community programs for mental health, substance abuse, and intellectual disabilities.
+It also manages all IT equipment including mobile devices, computers, and printers; computer software; voice communication systems, and video surveillance.
+Its focus is to ensure access to timely data that can be used in decision-making and bringing the best and most cost-effective technological solutions to all areas of ADMH.

-The Office of Administrative Support Services coordinates departmental printing, mail, property inventory and distribution of office supplies.
-It includes the Document Services Center, Printing, Mailroom and Property Management.
+The Office of Administrative Support Services coordinates departmental printing, mail, property inventory, and distribution of office supplies.
+It includes the Document Services Center, Printing, Mailroom, and Property Management.

-The Office of Certification Administration is responsible for certification of all community facilities providing services to ADMH consumers in Alabama.
+The Office of Certification Administration is responsible for the certification of all community facilities providing services to ADMH consumers in Alabama.